cloudant-labs/cloudant-introduction-course/Part 18 - Under the hood.md

 When data is written to Cloudant one of the nodes in the ring will handle the request: it's job is to instruct three copies of the data to be stored in three storage nodes.
 Data is stored in triplicate in Cloudant, so each shard of a database is stored multiple times, often across a region's availability zones.

-When you make an API call to write data and get a reponse back, we have written the data to at least 2 of the 3 storage nodes.
+When you make an API call to write data and get a response back, we have written the data to at least 2 of the 3 storage nodes.
 Data is flushed to disk - it isn't cached in memory to be flushed data.
-We consider that too risky and prone to data loss.
+We consider that technique too risky and prone to data loss.

 ![](slides/Slide125.png)